sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 ### Big Vision miscellaneous

-Finally <d-footnote>Chronologically, these experiments were run before the true reproduction.</d-footnote>, there are a few idiosyncrasies of the Big Vision reference implementation that either are impractical or do not make sense to replicate.
+Finally <d-footnote>Except the 2nd and 3rd "grafted" experiments, these experiments were run before the true reproduction chronologically.</d-footnote>, there are a few idiosyncrasies of the Big Vision reference implementation that either are impractical or do not make sense to replicate.
 Here we run experiments using the Big Vision repo to test their effects on model training.